ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

   3. Minimum period of imprisonment.
 THE COURT  MAY  IMPOSE  A  DEFINITE SENTENCE OF IMPRISONMENT AND FIX A TERM OF LESS THAN ONE YEAR.
-The mini- mum  period  of imprisonment under an indeterminate sentence for a juve- nile offender shall be NOT LESS THAN ONE YEAR NOR MORE THAN ONE-THIRD OF THE MAXIMUM TERM IMPOSED AND specified in the sentence as follows:
+The mini- mum  period  of imprisonment under an indeterminate sentence for a juve-
-  (a) For the class A felony of murder in the second degree, the minimum period of imprisonment shall be fixed by the court  and  shall  [be  not less than five years but shall] not exceed nine years provided, however, that  where  the sentence is for an offense specified in subdivision one
+ S. 6471--A  7

- S. 6471  7
+ nile offender shall be NOT LESS THAN ONE YEAR NOR MORE THAN ONE-THIRD OF THE MAXIMUM TERM IMPOSED AND specified in the sentence as follows:

- or two of section 125.25 of this chapter and the defendant was  fourteen or  fifteen years old at the time of such offense, the minimum period of imprisonment shall [be not less than seven and one-half years but shall] not exceed fifteen years;
+  (a) For the class A felony of murder in the second degree, the minimum period  of  imprisonment  shall  be fixed by the court and shall [be not less than five years but shall] not exceed nine years provided, however, that where the sentence is for an offense specified in  subdivision  one or  two of section 125.25 of this chapter and the defendant was fourteen or fifteen years old at the time of such offense, the minimum period  of imprisonment shall [be not less than seven and one-half years but shall] not exceed fifteen years;
   (b)  For  the  class A felony of arson in the first degree, or for the